-Preheat your oven to 180°C, and line a 20cm spring form cake tin with baking parchment.
+Preheat your oven to 180°C, and butter a rectangular baking dish (you can also make this in a 22cm springform cake tin lined with baking parchment).

-Place the slices of bread in the bottom of the cake tin creating a layer of bread, sprinkle with rum soaked raisins, and place another layer of bread on top.
-Repeat this, layering the bread and the soaked fruit, until you reach the top of the tin.
+Butter the slices of bread.
+Place a layer in the bottom of the dish, sprinkle with rum soaked raisins, and place another layer of bread on top.
+Repeat this, layering the bread and the soaked fruit, until you reach the top of the dish.
 Finish with a sprinkling of raisins.

 Remove the pan from the heat, and leave to cool in a bowl of ice-cold water to prevent the custard from over-cooking.
 Strain it through a sieve if there are any lumps, to achieve a smooth texture.